lachm99/lachm99.github.io/e-portfolio/standard-1.md

 title: Standard 1
 subtitle: Know Students and How They Learn
 ---

-The resources in this section are useful in light of research revealing the ways that students best attain and retain understanding.

 {% include item-title.html title="Retrieval Roulettes" first=True %}

 Student learning is wasted if new understanding does not find its way into long term memory.
 One of the most effective ways to